haka-security/haka/doc/user/tutorial/dissector/dissector.rst

 Dissector
 ---------
+In order to create a smtp dissector, we create a new file (`smtp.lua`) and save it in a location that will be used later as a path for all Haka scripts requiring this dissector.

-First of all, we load the required packages and initialize the dissector module:
+The first step it to load the required packages and initialize the dissector module:

 .. code-block:: lua